CompilerProgramming/compilerprogramming.github.io/site/source/index.rst

 This site aims to bring together practical knowledge regarding the design and implementation of optimizing compilers and interpreters for Programming Languages.

-This site is not about programming language design!
-Instead, our focus is on compiler implementation techniques.

 There are a number of books on Compilers and Interpreters however only a very few of them are accompanied by source code that implements the topics covered by the book.
 See below for a list of useful learning projects that do include source code.